Charles-Zhang-CSharp/TCPLargeMessageTest/README.md

 * https://learn.microsoft.com/en-ca/dotnet/fundamentals/networking/sockets/tcp-classes
 * https://stackoverflow.com/questions/66857509/how-does-tcp-handle-a-file-with-large-size "On the receiving side of the TCP, there is no relation to the number of send operations and the number of receive operations.
 If the sender send 5 times 10 bytes consecutively and fast, very likely they will be received as 50 bytes in one receive operation."

+Those ones summarizes key points well:

+* https://stackoverflow.com/questions/6473929/does-tcp-ip-conveys-complete-messages "TCP is a stream based protocol, not a message based protocol.
+TCP has no idea when your messages begin or end, and so there is no guarentee that you will get a full message in a single call.
+There is also no guarentee that you'll get only one full message.
+You must buffer the data you receive, and split it into messages yourself.
+If you don't get a full message, store what data you have received, and wait until the rest arrives."
+"TCP is allowed to fragment your data into multiple datagrams, which are assembled in-order at the recipient.
+You are guaranteed that your data will eventually arrive, in the order it was sent.
+But some portion of the data you send may arrive earlier than the rest."
+"What you are experience may be that when you call receive, a portion of the data you sent has arrived at your computer, but some portion of it is still being sent over the network.
+You will have to buffer the portions of data you receive and wait until you have received a complete "message.""
+Straightforward.

 ## Related Setups

 * https://github.com/Charles-Zhang-CSharp/DemoWebSocketProtocolImplementation